 A homicide detective named Kyle Bodine (Ed Harris) is hired by a woman who seeks escape from an abusive marriage.
 After the woman shoots her husband to death, Kyle helps her hide the body—but an associate of his starts finding clues.
 Hal Hinson at The Washington Post said: “China Moon is smarter than Basic Instinct and sexier too, as well as being the most stylish, most convincing love story since The Last of the Mohicans.”

-When a Miami high-school guidance counselor is accused of rape by two female students—one wealthy and popular, the other poor and unpopular—a detective starts realizing it’s part of an elaborate defamation scam.
+In a wealthy Miami suburb, two students (Denise Richards and Neve Campbell) accuse a guidance counselor (Matt Dillon) of rape.
+A series of twists and turns keeps the audience guessing until the very last frame about who is really good and evil in this erotic thriller with a satisfying twist ending.
 Reserving special praise for Bill Murray’s appearance midway through the film, Roger Ebert says “Wild Things is lurid trash, with a plot so twisted they’re still explaining it during the closing titles.
 It’s like a three-way collision between a softcore sex film, a soap opera and a B-grade noir.
 I liked it.”